sCrypt-Inc/specification/docs/functions.rst

 * ``reverseBytes20(bytes b)`` ``reverseBytes32(bytes b)``

   Returns reversed bytes of ``b``, which is of 20/32 bytes.
-They are often userful when converting a number between little-endian and big-endian.
+They are often useful when converting a number between little-endian and big-endian.

 .. code-block:: solidity